Joining a local mums' group was the best thing I did.

 That’s why I joined a local moms’ group.
 I don’t have family nearby so they became my support network, my village.
 We’d meet every week, and everyone would share an ‘up’ and a ‘down’.
 It didn’t matter what they were, and sometimes one person’s up was someone else’s down.
 But that was fine.
 We listened to each other, and didn’t judge.
 That was really important - there’s too much bullying and judging in places like social media and that’s not helpful.
 Just because something’s not right for you doesn’t mean it’s not right.
 And that’s how the group was.
 It also made me get out of the house, forced me out of my yoga pants!
 But even if I didn’t get out of my yoga pants that was cool too.
 No judging.

 My midwife had an amazing open house every month too.
 There were loads of moms there and you would look out for each other’s babies, and just chat about how things were going.
 As a new mom you often doubt yourself or overthink stuff.
 You just need someone to be calm and remind you to trust your own instincts.
 I know it sounds a bit cliched to say “you’ll just know” what your baby needs, but it is actually true.
-Having other moms around you just gives you the confidence to believe it.
+Joining parent support groups just gives you the confidence to believe it.